MBA/JD in Law and Management

 - We develop graduates who possess an ethical, global, perspective

-Students who take summer SMG courses while considered a law student must pay extra tuition for those courses.
+Students who take summer Questrom courses while considered a law student must pay extra tuition for those courses.

 Applicants interested in the joint MBA/JD in Law and Management should submit completed applications to both the School of Law and the Graduate Questrom School of Business.
 Regardless of the deadline you choose to meet, please be sure to submit your applications to each school at the same time.
 To view required essays and the admissions checklist for the Questrom School of Business, please visit the Admissions Process page.
 Please note: The GMAT or GRE is required by the Questrom School of Business.
 The LSAT may not be substituted for the GMAT or GRE.